 Go Sailing in Zanzibar's Dhow Boats

-Visit the picturesque fishing village Nungwi in the North of the island and learn about the unique colorful Dhow boats that are spread all over Zanzibar’s coasts.
+Visit the picturesque fishing village Nungwi in the North of the island and learn about the unique colorful Dhow boats that can be found all over Zanzibar’s coasts.
 Even today the wooden boats are still carved by hand and the locals use them mainly for fishing and sailing.
-Sailing in one of these boats along the magnificent coast of Zanzibar is the perfect way to appreciate the unique beauty of the island and a wonderful way to enjoy the breath-taking sunsets of Zanzibar.
+Sailing in one of these boats along the magnificent coast of Zanzibar is the perfect way to appreciate the unique beauty of the island and a fantastic way to enjoy the breath-taking sunsets of Zanzibar.

-Visit a Spice Farm and Learn about the Famous Spices of Zanzibar
+Visit a Spice Farm and Learn about the Spices of Zanzibar

 However you choose to spend your time here, whether lying in the sun, enjoying the view with a cocktail in your hand, or perhaps exploring the island from morning till night, you will not be immune to the charms of this dreamy island.
 The mixture of cultures, history, picturesque beaches, warm and friendly people and lively atmosphere will surely spice up your holiday.